Yorkshire Auditory Implant Service

 Programming and Rehabilitation (children)

-Following surgery, close contact is maintained with the family through audiology programming and assessment appointments; Speech and Language Therapy assessment appointments; workshops and support groups together with outreach visits made by the YAIS Teacher of the Deaf at home and/or educational settings.
+Following surgery, close contact is maintained with the family through audiology programming and assessment appointments; rehab appointments; workshops and support groups together with outreach visits made by the YAIS key worker Rehabilitationist (this might be a Teacher of the Deaf or Speech and Language Therapist) at home and/or educational settings.

 Initial Programming